Table of Contents

 6. Turning point – overcoming anxiety attacks and depression

 The one tool I had continued to use as a safety net since I was in my early twenties was my Yoga practice.
-I had practiced Yoga mainly for its physical benefits; however, I found that it would temporarily relieve some of my anxiety too.
-While I had never practiced it daily, I made a firm resolved to do so from now on.
+I had practised Yoga mainly for its physical benefits; however, I found that it would temporarily relieve some of my anxiety too.
+While I had never practised it daily, I made a firm resolved to do so from now on.
 It was through this new Yoga class that I had decided to take and its teacher, that I was introduced to SSRF.
-One day in class, when I was the only student, I opened up to my new Yoga teacher, who was a seeker practicing Spirituality under the guidance of SSRF.
+One day in class, when I was the only student, I opened up to my new Yoga teacher, who was a seeker practising Spirituality under the guidance of SSRF.
 I expressed to him that for years now, I had felt distant from God.
 My teacher simply said “Do you not think that God would like to have a relationship with you again?”
 That day I began my spiritual practice with SSRF.
 My teacher recommended that I meet with his wife, as he felt that she would be able to explain spiritual concepts better.
 We began meeting and the discussions we had started to clear up much of the confusion I had about religion and Spirituality as well as why anxiety and depression had engulfed me for so long.
 We began having weekly satsangs and I began studying all the information the SSRF website had to offer.

 7. Regular spiritual practice and the positive changes

 For the first time in my life, I began to practice Spirituality on a daily basis as guided by SSRF.
 I began chanting the Lord’s name and immersed myself in prayer and made efforts to increase spiritual emotion (bhāv).
 As my spiritual practice, I also began working on reducing my ego and the removal of my personality defects.
 I would write down the mistakes I had committed during the day, what the correct action should have been and then would frame an autosuggestion that would eventually prevent me making the same mistake again.
-Along with this I would incorporate spiritual healing measures as recommended by SSRF, such as saltwater treatment.
+Along with this I would incorporate spiritual healing measures as recommended by SSRF, such as salt water treatment.

 I began to get a greater insight into the cause of my anxiety and depression; that they were due to a spiritual problem and not a physical problem with my brain.